A Geometric View of Closure Phases in Interferometry: SHAPE-ORIENTATION-SIZE (SOS) CONSERVATION

-Figure~\ref{fig:uncal-trans-fringes-closure-phases} illustrates geometrically the gauge-invariance of the 3-polygon closure phase for uncalibrated and translated (in the image plane) fringes in the left and the right panels, respectively, but the discussion applies to both scenarios equally.
+Figure~\ref{fig:uncal-trans-fringes-closure-phases} illustrates geometrically the gauge-invariance of the 3-polygon closure phase for uncalibrated (all three element phases corrupted randomly, ranging from 15\arcdeg~ to 75\arcdeg) and translated (in the image plane) fringes in the left and the right panels, respectively, but the discussion applies to both scenarios equally.
 Both scenarios cause a displacement of the fringes and the NPCs relative to the ideal case in Figure~\ref{fig:ideal-fringes-closure-phase}.
-As a result, the individual principal visibility phases, $\phi_{a\lceil a+1\rfloor_3}(\lambda)$, relative to the default phase center, $\mathcal{O}$, are differently offset relative to the ideal case.
-However, the closure phase, which is the sum of these three phases remains unchanged.
-This is also clear when the phase center is shifted to one of the three vertices of interesection between any pair of the fringe NPCs (denoted by $\mathcal{O}^\prime$ in red, blue, and brown), the modified phase offset, $\phi_{a\lceil a+1\rfloor_3}^\prime(\lambda)$, corresponding to the positional offset of an intersection vertex from its corresponding opposite fringe NPC, $\delta s_{a\lceil a+1\rfloor_3}^\prime(\lambda)$ given by Equation~(\ref{eqn:perpendicular-phase-offset-vertex}), remains unchanged compared to the ideal case.
-It is important to note that the displacement of the fringes in either case is constrained to be parallel to themselves such that the triangle enclosed by the three vertices of intersection (the gray shaded region), while translated, conserves its shape, orientation, and size (SOS), and thus the area too, independent of the choice of the phase center.
-Through a geometric picture, we can clearly confirm that the closure phase is gauge-invariant and closely related to the properties of the triangle enclosed by the fringe NPCs in the image plane, and not to the phase center, calibration, or image-plane translations.
+As a result, the individual principal visibility phases, $\phi_{a\lceil a+1\rfloor_3}(\lambda)$, relative to the default phase centre, $\mathcal{O}$, are differently offset relative to the ideal case.
+However, the closure phase, which is the sum of these three phases remains unchanged as expected.
+This is also clear geometrically when the phase centre is shifted to any one of the three vertices of the principal triangle (denoted by $\mathcal{O}^\prime$ in red, blue, and brown), the modified phase offset, $\phi_{a\lceil a+1\rfloor_3}^\prime(\lambda)$, corresponding to the height of the triangle from the chosen vertex to its opposite side, $\delta s_{a\lceil a+1\rfloor_3}^\prime(\lambda)$ given by Equation~(\ref{eqn:perpendicular-phase-offset-vertex}), remains unchanged compared to the ideal case.
+The fact that the triangle's heights are unchanged, and the orientations of its sides also remain unchanged because they only depend on the array element spacings, gives rise to the SOS conservation principle.
+It is important to note that the displacement of the fringes in either case is constrained to be parallel to themselves such that the triangle enclosed by the three vertices of intersection (the gray shaded region), conserves its shape, orientation, and size (SOS), and thus the area too, independent of the choice of phase centre.
+The only degree of freedom for the triangle that does not violate the SOS conservation principle is an overall translation.
+This is the image-plane geometric visualisation of the gauge-invariance of closure phase, and how closure phase is fundamentally related to the properties of the triangle enclosed by the fringe NPCs in the image plane, and not to the phase centre, calibration, or image-plane translations.
+And this is the geometric reaffirmation of the familiar aperture plane view that closure phase is invariant to element-based calibration.